Jurickson Profar Player Props: Rockies vs. Pirates

-Jurickson Profar -- batting .237 with two doubles, two home runs, two walks and five RBI in his past 10 games -- will be in action for the Colorado Rockies against the Pittsburgh Pirates, with Rich Hill on the hill, on April 17 at 8:40 PM ET.
+After batting .263 with two doubles, two home runs, three walks and five RBI in his past 10 games, Jurickson Profar and the Colorado Rockies take on the Pittsburgh Pirates (who will start Vince Velasquez) at 8:40 PM ET on Tuesday.

-In his previous game he had a one-hit showing (1-for-4) against the Mariners.
+He racked up two hits (going 2-for-4) in his last game against the Pirates.

 Jurickson Profar Game Info & Props vs. the Pirates